gsudharshan2002/gsudharshan2002/README.md

 ## About Me

-- 🌱 I’m an **Odoo Developer** currently learning and working with **Odoo ERP** systems.
+- 🌱 I am a **Full-Stack Web Developer** passionate about building modern, responsive, and efficient web applications.
-- 🌱 I have expertise in **JavaScript Full-Stack Development**.
+- 🚀 I'm currently learning **Odoo ERP** development to expand my expertise in backend development.
-- 💼 3.5+ years of experience in **Web Development** with a strong background in building scalable applications.
+- 🎓 Recently graduated and eager to gain practical experience by contributing to real-world projects and collaborating with teams.
-- 💬 I’m passionate about automation and ERP systems.
+- 💬 I'm always open to new challenges and learning opportunities.
 - 😄 Pronouns: He/Him
 - 📫 Reach me at: [gsudharshan2002@gmail.com](mailto:gsudharshan2002@gmail.com)

 ## Skills and Technologies: